esp-rs/book/src/getting-started/tooling/probe-rs.md

 If you're unsure whether you need it right now, you can skip the installation and come back to it later.

 Espressif devices equipped with the `USB-JTAG-SERIAL` peripheral can use `probe-rs` without any external hardware.
 For devices lacking this peripheral, you'll need an external programmer like the [ESP-Prog][esp-prog].

+> [!NOTE]
-> ⚠️ **Note**: `USB-JTAG-SERIAL` peripheral is available in ESP32-C6, ESP32-H2, ESP32-S3 and ESP32-C3 (revision 0.3 or later)
+> `USB-JTAG-SERIAL` peripheral is available in ESP32-C6, ESP32-H2, ESP32-S3 and ESP32-C3 (revision 0.3 or later)

 [probe-rs]: https://probe.rs/
 <!--- the search currently doesn't work on the probe-rs website --->